Walter Leo Hildburgh: Folklorist

 Hildburgh joined the Folklore Society in 1906, becoming one of its council members in 1909 and later its president from 1948 to 1951.
 In 1950, he presented incomplete set of copies of his articles to the Society's library, with a list of them in its journal Folklore later the same year.

 In 1952 Hildburgh was awarded the Folklore Society's Coote Lake Medal "for his long and valuable service to folklore, notably in the field of amulets throughout the world".

 He has been seen as a key figure at the Folklore Society in the immediate post-war period: "an excellent man of business; as long as he was about, the affairs of the Society, although always precarious, were kept in good order".

 Donor

 Hildburgh was a major donor to museums.
+"His favourite method was to form a specialized collection, write a paper about it for a learned society, and then give it to the [V&A] Museum."

 Hildburgh gave (or bequeathed) over 5,000 objects to the Victoria and Albert Museum (V&A), including the Hildburgh Madonna, Hercules and Antaeus, and one of the Aldobrandini Tazze, and examples of German, Dutch, Italian and Spanish silver- and gold-working In 1946, to mark his 70th birthday, Hildburgh presented to the V&A 300 examples of English alabaster reliefs.

-A plaque in Hildburgh's memory was installed inside the main entrance (Room 60) of the V&A in 1957.
+A plaque in Hildburgh's memory was installed inside the main entrance (Room 60) of the V&A in 1957.An exhibition in his memory was displayed at the V&A from January to the end of March 1958.

 To the British Museum Hildburgh gave the Cordoba Treasure as well as many other objects.

 Hildburgh left his large collection of amulets to the Wellcome Historical Medical Museum.
 In 1985 this collection was transferred to the Pitt Rivers Museum.